Documentation Index

 3. Click Add to dataset management.

-4. The screen displays ADDING.
+4. The screen displays ADDED.

 6. The Dataset Management screen is displayed, showing the added Dataset without bundle.